• Home

 Pistachio Milk Cake in a bowl

-• Let the cake rest for at least 30 minutes to 1 hour after pouring on the 3 milk syrup so it can absorb all the liquid.
-You can even leave it overnight.
+Allow the cake to sit for at least 30 minutes after adding the milk mixture so it can fully absorb the liquid.
+For best results, chill overnight.

-Yes!
-Store covered in the fridge for a few hours or up to 3 days.
+Store covered in the fridge for up to 3 days.
+This cake is best served chilled.

 can it be frozen?

-It can but without the syrup and decoration.
-Make just the cake.
-Allow to cool and then cover with 2 layers of cling film before freezing for up to 2 months.
+Yes, but freeze only the sponge.
+Allow the cake to cool completely, then wrap tightly in two layers of cling film and freeze for up to 2 months.

 variations